microsoft/vscode-dev-containers/containers/go-postgres/README.md

 See **[history](history)** for information on the contents of published images.

 ## Using this definition
+This definition creates two containers, one for Go and one for PostgreSQL.
+VS Code will attach to the Go container, and from within that container the PostgreSQL container will be available on **`localhost`** port 5432.
+The default database is named `postgres` with a user of `postgres` whose password is `postgres`, and if desired this may be changed in `docker-compose.yml`.
+Data is stored in a volume named `postgres-data`.

 While the definition itself works unmodified, you can select the version of Go the container uses by updating the `VARIANT` arg in the included `devcontainer.json` (and rebuilding if you've already created the container).